 Based on the results of your placement test, we will assign you your proficiency level and advise you on which classes to enroll in.
 All full-time students must be enrolled in 8 or 9 credits per module.
 Kent State University charges an additional $456 per credit hour for each credit hour enrolled above 16.
 If your government sponsors you and you want to drop a class, the ESL Center needs written permission from your government to drop a class.
 If you do not qualify for full-time status, you can be enrolled in a maximum of 11 credits per semester.
 Once you are registered, you CANNOT change your classes unless you provide official documentation from a doctor saying why such a change would be necessary.

 All students who enroll in ESL classes must pay their tuition in accordance with university payment requirements.
-If you are not on a payment plan, full payment is required immediately after you register.
+If you are not on a payment plan, full payment is required soon after you register.
 Students who live on campus are also required to pay for their housing.
-Both tuition and housing payments need to be made at the Bursar's office in the Michael Schwartz Center.
+Both tuition and housing payments need to be made at the One Stop

 Whenever an emergency occurs, you may call 911, the emergency Kent police contact number.
 If there is a problem, but not an actual emergency, call 330-672-2212, the Kent State police contact number.